MicrosoftDocs/azure-aks-docs/articles/aks/deploy-valkey-cluster.md

 ## Deploy the Valkey cluster

-1. Create a `ConfigMap` mounted as a volume in the Valkey `StatefulSet` to use to configure the Valkey cluster using the `kubectl apply` command.
+1. Create a `ConfigMap` resource to store the Valkey configuration file.

     ```bash
     kubectl apply -f - <<EOF